caleorourke/grunt-jekyll-pages/README.md

 ```

 ## Overview
-Setup your `Gruntfile.js` to use any of the available options below.
-Add a section named `pages` to the data object passed into `grunt.initConfig()`.
+Setup your `Gruntfile.js` to use any of the options below by adding a section named `pages` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({